OMaxime68/Omaxime68/README.md

 # Maxime Owaller 👋

 Hello!
-I'm Maxime Owaller, a 4th-year student at the University of Kent pursuing an MSc in Artificial Intelligence 🤖.
-I am also following the Master course at Epitech 💻, and I'm currently based in Strasbourg 🇫🇷 and Canterbury 🇬🇧.
+I'm Maxime Owaller, a 5th-year IT student at Epitech Technology Pariq pursuing a Master in IT 🤖.
+I am also graduated MSc from University of Kent and Bachelor's degree from Epitech 💻, and I'm currently based in Lyon, Colmar and Paris 🇫🇷

 ## About Me 🧐